 Take a 360º Snapshot

-Click the large camera icon to take the snapshot.
+- Click the large photo icon at the top of the image to take the Snapshot.

 Download a 360º Snapshot

-To preview a 360º Snapshots before you upload it to social media, we recommend using Pano2VR software.
+To preview a 360º snapshot before uploading to Facebook, we recommend using Pano2VR software.